 The Nathaniel Hartman Log Home is located at the Henry County Fairgrounds south of Napoleon on State Route 108.
 Nathaniel Holcomb Hartman built the home between 1860 and 1866.
 It sat on County Road Z in Napoleon Township.
-Originally constructed as a two-story building with chinking, the home today has only one story with a loft because it had collapsed during the move to its present site at the Fairgrounds.
-The Historical Society decided to place the fireplace to the side of the house and to enlarge it to fit the space in the wall where some logs had been cut to install a large door.
+Originally constructed as a two-story home, today the home has only one story with a loft due to its collapsed during the move to its present site at the Henry County Fairgrounds.
+The Historical Society decided to place the fireplace to the side of the house and to enlarge it to fit a space in the wall where some logs had been cut to install a large door.
 The home features an 1830s Shaker dining room table, 1870s pie-safe, and an original 1830 rope bed from the Showman-Edwards family.

 History of the Nathaniel Hartman Log Home

 (Written by: Genevieve Eicher, 1986 Secretary, Henry County Historical Society, revised 2017 by W. Taylor Moyer, 2017 Trustee, Henry County Historical Society)